MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Deprecated_labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    ```powershell
    New-AzResourceGroupDeployment -Name az801l0901deployment -ResourceGroupName $rgName -TemplateFile ./L09-rg_template.json -TemplateParameterFile ./L09-rg_template.parameters.json -AsJob
    ```
+1. When prompted, insert the credentials provided by your instructor.

    >**Note**: Do not wait for the deployment to complete but instead proceed to the next task.
 The deployment should take about 3 minutes.